-Please visit the Accessibility Resource Center website for information on eligibility and registration, documentation, and guidelines, as well as resources.
+Please visit the Accessibility Resource Center website (arc.tcnj.edu) for information on eligibility and registration, documentation, and guidelines, as well as resources.

-Once students are registered and approved for housing accommodations, all information regarding eligible accommodations will be communicated to ResEd by the Accessibility Resource Center.
+Once students are registered and approved for housing accommodations, all information regarding eligible accommodations will be communicated to Residential Education and Housing by the Accessibility Resource Center.